Rate survey: Average card APR climbs to all-time record high of 17.07 percent

 CreditCards.com's Weekly Rate Report

 |Methodology: The national average credit card APR is comprised of 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed above.
 (Introductory, or teaser, rates are not included in the calculation.)|

-- Rate survey: Average card rate holds steady at 16.96 percent – July 25, 2018: The average credit card interest rate remained at a record high Wednesday, according to the CreditCards.com Weekly Credit Card Rate Report ...
+- Rate survey: Average card rate registers at 16.92 percent for fourth week – September 26, 2018: The average credit card interest rate didn’t budge Wednesday, according to the CreditCards.com Weekly Credit Card Rate Report ...